zklinger2000/maya-python-imageCard/README.md

 <img src="./example/example_comp.png"/>

 ### Final Thoughts
 > There are still some issues with premultiplying around the edges, but that's due to the images being drawn in Photoshop without proper alpha channels.
-I've found that just simply adding a lot of detail and drawing with a thich outline, comic book style, they get hidden mostly.
+I've found that just simply adding a lot of detail and drawing with a thick outline, comic book style, they get hidden mostly.
 Otherwise, it's been an interesting exercise.
 Thanks for reading!
 I'd love to see how people can make this  better.
 <img src="./img/mech_depot.jpg"/>